The Trust operates two separate funding programs; (i) medical research and (ii) charitable institutions, as outlined below:

-In order for the Trustees to review the financial position of your organisation please include in your application the latest set of audited financial accounts.
-If your organisation is not audited then please provide a copy of its latest year end accounts.
+In order for the Trustees to review the financial position of your organisation please include a link in your application to the latest set of audited financial accounts.

-The Trust will not consider applications for funding in the following areas:
+The Trust will not consider applications for the following types of organisations:

 - Conferences or staff training programs

 - Major building appeals